code-312/ceic-jekyll/pages/about-us/our-partners.md

   site_page: []
   alt_text: Resource fair with partner booths
   button_or_links: none
-- template: banner
-  style: purple
-  site_page: []
-  heading: Partner Organizations
-  paragraph: The Coalition would not be where it is today without our partners.
-We
-    are incredibly grateful for the relationships we’ve built with all of the listed organization, and encourage you to plug in with our partners!
 - template: text-area
   text_area: <h3>Community Partners</h3><ul><li><p><a href="https://chicagovotes.com/">Chicago
     Votes</a></p></li><li><p><a href="https://codeforchicago.org/">Code for Chicago</a></p></li><li><p><a